roelrrr/Portfolio/README.md

 # Roeland Portfolio
 Portfolio of my current and finished projects in Data Science and Analytics

+# Fun Side Projects

+## [Project 1: Automated Padel Booking Script]
+* Wrote python scripts that will automatically chose padel courts based upon prefered Location / Time / Court-type / Duration
+* It knows the ideal booking time and will book the court if available automatically
+* Currently it works for 3 of the main suppliers of padel courts in the area of Amsterdam.
+  1. Peakz Padel (available nation wide)
+  2. Frans Otten (Booking system widely used and code could be replicated easily to other places)
+  3. Playtomic (App used worldwide)

 # Machine Learning

 ## [Project 1: Predict Hotel Booking Cancellations](https://github.com/roelrrr/Predicting_Cancellations)